top of page

 Prof Duoduo Xu

-• Duoduo Xu (許多多) is Assistant Professor of Sociology at the University of Hong Kong (2019-present).
-She also held joint appointments at the Department of Geography and the Faculty of Arts from 2019 to 2023.
-Before joining HKU, she was Research Assistant Professor of Social Science and Junior Fellow of Institute for Advanced Study at the Hong Kong University of Science and Technology (2017-2019).
+• Dr. Duoduo Xu is an Assistant Professor of Sociology at the University of Hong Kong.
+She joined HKU in 2019, jointly appointed by the Department of Sociology, Department of Geography and Faculty of Arts (China Studies).
+Previously, she was a Research Assistant Professor of Social Science and Junior Fellow of Institute for Advanced Study at the Hong Kong University of Science and Technology.

 • Ph.D.